 the communication control, where defined in copyright law, traditionally related to conventional broadcasting which, while easily extended to webcasting, might not apply to other kinds of digital transmission.
 To ensure digital communication of this kind would still be restricted by copyright, and perhaps to distinguish it from the existing controls that covered broadcasting, some rights owners lobbied to have a separate control added to copyright law called ‘making available’.

 The activity controlled by this law is ‘electronic transmission in such a way that members of the public may access the recording from a place and at a time individually chosen by them’.
 As such, it clearly encompasses downloading, but does not encompass online radio (as a result online income in this area is collected by PPL).
 The record companies believe that the ‘making available’ right encompasses streaming as well.
 However, as the MMF report states, ‘not all artists agree’ with this point of view.
 As illustrated by the way that the publishing sector deals with streaming income, this activity can be regarded as akin to both broadcasting and to record sales.

 Why does any of this matter?
 ‘Making available’ is the only area of sound recording performance rights that is exempt from ‘equitable remuneration’.
 Consequently, artists are not guaranteed 50% of this income.
-Instead, it can be collected by record companies directly and artists will be on their standard 15% royalty rate.
+Instead, it can be collected by record companies directly and some artists will therefore be on a standard royalty rate as low as 15%.
 What is more, any royalties collected can be recouped from advances.

 Dissecting the Digital Dollar includes a survey conducted with artist managers.
 Their responses to two questions are particularly telling.
 78% of respondents believed that equitable remuneration should exist for all digital services, including both downloads and streams.
 However, when asked if they know how collection societies proportion streaming income according to the mechanical right and the performing right, only 3% replied in the affirmative.